 Field Description Profile ID Displays the profile ID range.
 Source MAC Displays the Source MAC range.
 Destination MAC Displays the destination MAC range.
 Ether Type Displays if Ether Type is included.
 Access ID Defines the Access ID Туре Displays the profile type (can be MAC based or IP based).
 VLAN Name Defines the user-defined VLAN name.
 Destination MAC Address Matches the destination MAC address to which packets will be subject to action.
 Source MAC Address Matches the source MAC address to which packets will be subject to action.
 Ether Type Defines the code type used.
-Ports Indicates the ports for which rules are sought.
+Ports Indicates the ports or LAGs for which rules are sought.
 Action Defines the action for the profile.
 The possible fields are: Permit - Forwards packets if all other ACL criteria are met.
 Deny - Drops packets if all other ACL criteria is met.
 Rate Limiting - Rate limiting is activated if all other ACL criteria are met.
 Change 1P priority - VPT (CoS) value is changed if all other ACL criteria is met.
 Replace DSCP - Reassigns a new DSCP value to the packet if all other ACL criteria are met.
+Time Range Specifies whether the access rule is time-based.
+Range Name Selects the user-defined time range name to apply to the access rule.